China–Japan relations: History

-Before 1949

-China and Japan are geographically separated only by a relatively narrow stretch of ocean.
-China has strongly influenced Japan with its writing system, architecture, culture, religion, philosophy, and law.
-When Western countries forced Japan to open trading in the mid-19th century, Japan moved towards modernization (Meiji Restoration), viewing China as an antiquated civilization, unable to defend itself against Western forces in part due to the First and Second Opium Wars along with the Eight-Nation Alliance's involvement in suppressing the Boxer Rebellion.
-Japan's long chain of invasions and war crimes in China between 1894 and 1945 as well as modern Japan's attitude towards its past are major issues affecting current Sino-Japanese relations.

-1950s
+Earlier history

+After the establishment of the People's Republic of China

 After the establishment of the People's Republic of China (PRC) in 1949, relations with Japan changed from hostility and an absence of contact to cordiality and extremely close cooperation in many fields.
-Japan was defeated and Japanese military power dismantled but the PRC continued to view Japan as a potential threat because of the presence of United States Forces Japan in the region.
-One of the recurring PRC's concerns in Sino-Japanese relations has been the potential re-militarization of Japan.
-On the other hand, some Japanese fear that the economic and military power of the PRC has been increasing (cf. Potential superpowers#China).
+Japan was defeated and Japanese military power dismantled but China continued to view Japan as a potential threat because of the presence of United States Forces Japan in the region.
+One of the recurring China's concerns in Sino-Japanese relations has been the potential re-militarization of Japan.
+On the other hand, some Japanese fear that the economic and military power of China has been increasing (cf. Potential superpowers#China).

-The Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance included the provision that each side would protect the other from an attack by "Japan or any state allied with it" and the PRC undoubtedly viewed with alarm Japan's role as the principal US military base during the Korean War.
+The Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance included the provision that each side would protect the other from an attack by "Japan or any state allied with it" and China undoubtedly viewed with alarm Japan's role as the principal US military base during the Korean War.
 The Treaty of Mutual Cooperation and Security between the United States and Japan signed in 1951 also heightened the discouragement of diplomatic relations between the two countries.
 In 1952 Japan pushed dissension between the two countries even further by concluding a peace treaty with the ROC (Republic of China, or Taiwan) and establishing diplomatic relations with the Taiwanese authorities.

 Like most Western nations at the time, Japan had recognized Taipei as the sole legitimate Chinese government.
 Initially, neither country allowed its political differences to stand in the way of broadening unofficial contacts, and in the mid-1950s they exchanged an increasing number of cultural, labor, and business delegations.